Semi-Popular Matchings and Copeland Winners: Abstract

 \section{Abstract}

 Given a graph $G = (V,E)$ where every vertex has a weak ranking over its neighbors, we consider the problem of computing an {\em optimal} matching as per agent preferences.
-The classical notion of optimality in this setting is {\em stability}.
-However stable matchings, and more generally, {\em popular} matchings need not exist when $G$ is non-bipartite.
-Unlike popular matchings, {\em Copeland winners} always exist in any voting instance---we study the complexity of computing a matching that is a Copeland winner and show there is no polynomial-time algorithm for this problem unless $\mathsf{P} = \mathsf{NP}$.
+Classical notions of optimality such as {\em stability} and its relaxation {\em popularity} could fail to exist when $G$ is non-bipartite.
+In light of the non-existence of a popular matching, we consider its relaxations that satisfy universal existence.
+We find a positive answer in the form of {\em semi-popularity}.
+A matching $M$ is semi-popular if for a majority of the matchings $N$ in $G$, $M$ does not lose a head-to-head election against $N$.
+We show that a semi-popular matching always exists in any graph~$G$ and complement this existence result with a fully polynomial-time randomized approximation scheme (FPRAS).

-We introduce a relaxation of both popular matchings and Copeland winners called {\em weak Copeland} winners.
-These are matchings with Copeland score at least $\mu/2$, where $\mu$ is the total number of matchings in~$G$; the maximum possible Copeland score is $(\mu-1/2)$.
-We show a fully polynomial-time randomized approximation scheme to compute a matching with Copeland score at least $\mu/2\cdot(1-\varepsilon)$ for any $\varepsilon > 0$. \keywords{Popular matching \and Copeland score \and FPRAS.}
+A special subclass of semi-popular matchings is the set of {\em Copeland winners}---the notion of Copeland winner is classical in social choice theory and a Copeland winner always exists in any voting instance.
+We study the complexity of computing a matching that is a Copeland winner and show there is no polynomial-time algorithm for this problem unless $\mathsf{P} = \mathsf{NP}$.